10-Minute Stovetop Mashed Banana Oatmeal

 A brown bowl of homemade banana oatmeal

-When it comes to breakfast, I am a fan of things that I can throw together quickly but that leave me feeling full and ready to take on the day, versus in a sugar coma like many of the popular (though delicious!) breakfast foods.
+When it comes to breakfast, I am a fan of things that I can throw together quickly but leave me feeling full and ready to take on the day.
+Breakfast granola (nut free sugar granola or granola with pumpkin seeds) or pear overnight oats with yogurt and fresh fruit is always a favorite, but on chilly mornings, when I want something hot, stovetop oatmeal is perfect!

 Making this banana oatmeal is super easy and takes just 10 minutes.

-• Simmer.
-Simmer until most of the liquid is absorbed, about 5 – 10 minutes depending on your preference.
+• Cook.
+Transfer the pan to the stovetop and bring to a boil over medium heat, stirring occasionally to prevent burning.
+Drop the heat and simmer until most of the liquid is absorbed, about 5 – 10 minutes, depending on your preference.

 • Serve.
 Divide your oatmeal into two bowls and add toppings as desired.